tdepuyt/maritimechartservice-sample-viewer/README.md

 What's new with this version
 * Updated requirements section
 * Updated deployment steps
-* Identify is not a on-panel widget that contains both a single click identify and a rectangle identify option
+* Search widget is now operational
+* New Maritime Display parameters
-* Compatible with WAB 1.3 and 2.0
+* Compatible with WAB 2.3 or greater
-* Supports JS API 3.17
+* Supports JS API 3.19 or greater
-* Compatible with ArcGIS for Maritime: Server 10.4.0 and 10.4.1
+* Compatible with ArcGIS for Maritime: Server 10.5

 ![App](maritimechartservice-sample-viewer.png)